FAQs – Diet

 What does the Gerson Therapy’s diet consist of?

 The Gerson diet is entirely organic and vegetarian.
 The diet is naturally high in vitamins, minerals, enzymes, micro-nutrients, and extremely low in sodium, fats, and proteins.
-Check out this page, which has the full list of the foods that are allowed and prohibited on the Gerson Therapy:
+Refer to the Gerson Basics Online class and the accompanying Gerson Basics Manual for a complete details concerning the Gerson Therapy’s diet.

 You can also look at the following sample menu, to give you an example of what a Gerson patient might eat on an average day.